-The American Innovation and Manufacturing Act (AIM Act) directs the Environmental Protection Agency (EPA) to regulate the transition to alternative refrigerants by phasing down the production and consumption of HFC refrigerants.
-The EPA has published a proposed rule that will prohibit the manufacture of equipment containing HFCs by 1/1/2025 and prohibit the sale of those products by 1/1/2026.
+The American Innovation and Manufacturing Act (AIM Act) directs the Environmental Protection Agency (EPA) to regulate the transition to alternative refrigerants.
+It phases down the production and consumption of HFC refrigerants.
+The EPA has published a proposed rule that will prohibit the manufacture of equipment containing HFCs by January 1, 2025.
+It will also prohibit the sale of those products by January 1, 2026.

-This rule would apply to the entire country, which would finally bring alignment across the country instead of state-by-state regulations.
-States will still be able to issue their own, more stringent regulations, and some states will still require attention, such as California and New York.
+This rule would apply to the entire country, bringing alignment instead of state-by-state regulations.
+States can still issue their own, more stringent regulations.
+Some states, like California and New York, will still require attention.

 Which refrigerants are affected?

 This rule proposes to restrict the use of refrigerants by their global warming potential (GWP).
-Generally speaking, equipment that uses more than 200 lbs. of refrigerant will be subject to a GWP limit of 150, and equipment that uses less than 200 lbs. of refrigerant will be subject to a GWP limit of 300.
-Chiller systems will be subject to a GWP limit of 700.
+Equipment using more than 200 lbs. of refrigerant will face a GWP limit of 150.
+Equipment using less than 200 lbs. of refrigerant will face a GWP limit of 300.
+Chiller systems will face a GWP limit of 700.

-Currently the proposed rule is available for comments until 1/30/23.
-The proposed rule will be finalized in October 2023.
-We do not expect the GWP limits to change, but the implementation date might get pushed back to help manufacturers and end users complete existing projects.
-Industry leaders are also asking for clarification about how the implementation dates are defined, and for clarification about how “new projects” will be defined compared to retrofit or remodel projects.
+Currently, the proposed rule is available for comments until January 30, 2023.
+The rule will be finalized in October 2023.
+We do not expect the GWP limits to change.
+However, the implementation date might get pushed back to help manufacturers and end users complete existing projects.
+Industry leaders are asking for clarification about how the implementation dates are defined.
+They also seek clarification on how “new projects” will be defined compared to retrofit or remodel projects.

 Further Reading